 Toddlers know when to stop – If they shake their head, you need to realise that either they are full (and don’t want to eat more) or they don’t like to eat that particular dish.
 So better refrain from force-feeding them which makes them shy away from eating altogether.

 Food stains – One problem I regularly face with my daughter is her reluctance to wear a bib/napkin.
 Though she is not a messy eater, food has this uncanny attraction for new/rich clothes.
 I have learnt some tips for food stains cleaning on clothes which mostly work.
-I came home and immediately washed the area.
+I come home and immediately wash the stained areas.

-Washroom visits – A mother’s life is never simple, I need to take her to the washroom.
+Washroom visits – A mother’s life is never simple, especially if your toddler doesn’t wear a diaper and you need to take her to the washroom.
 Though I make her wear a diaper whenever we step out, she refuses to pee in it.
-I know it’s a good sign but not very convenient when you are out.
+I know it’s a good sign, but not very convenient when you are out.
 I will tell you why.
 My daughter will use a washroom only when there’s her little pink potty seat around.
 Now do you see my problem?
 Is it convenient to tag her potty seat along wherever I go?
 So I have to be a little imaginative while making her use the washroom.